Are you thinking mobile-first in your SEO strategy?

-Beyond taking steps to ensure stability through Google's mobile-first indexing, SEOs should think this way in all aspects of their SEO strategy in order to provide the best experiences for searchers.
-Think of searchers as being on a mobile device.
-Leveraging mobile SEO tools and ensuring mobile friendly status seems simple, but it's worth questioning your approach too.
+Beyond taking steps to ensure stability through Google's mobile-first indexing, SEOs should think this way in all aspects of their SEO strategy in order to provide the best experience for searchers.

 In principle, mobile SEO isn’t that different from the desktop.
-Content, technical optimization, and links still determine how pages rank in mobile SERPs.
+Content, technical optimization, and links still determine how pages rank.

-Where the two disperse, however, is in the user experience.
+Where the two differ is in the user experience.

 For one, different standards apply to presenting information on mobile devices, largely due to the screen and technology limitations.
 What goes with it are some guidelines and rules you currently follow that may no longer work.